 Eagle's focus is intellectual property law – both litigation and transactional – though he also has experience with health-care related regulatory issues and has litigated trade-secret and business-tort claims.

-Eagle represents clients in litigation in federal district courts, as well as in post-grant reviews before the Patent Trial and Appeal Board (PTAB).
+Eagle represents clients in post-grant reviews before the Patent Trial and Appeal Board (PTAB), as well as in litigation in federal district courts.
 Eagle has succeeded on behalf of Patent Owners in Inter Partes Reviews (IPRs) in which the PTAB upheld all challenged claims of the subject patents, and on behalf of Petitioners in IPRs in which the PTAB invalidated all challenged claims of the subject patents.
 Eagle has also successfully argued before the US Court of Appeals for the Federal Circuit.
 In litigation, Eagle has represented clients in federal district courts in the Eastern, Southern, and Northern Districts of Texas, the Eastern District of Virginia, Delaware, and the Eastern District of Michigan.

 Eagle's transactional work includes negotiating joint-development agreements and patent licenses, conducting intellectual property due diligence, and performing freedom-to-operate and patentability evaluations.
 Eagle also maintains an active patent-prosecution docket, and has prosecuted numerous utility and design patents to issue.